harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/ghq-12-vs-de-jong-gierveld-loneliness-scale.md

 ## GHQ 12 vs De Jong Gierveld Loneliness Scale

 Researchers and psychologists often find themselves attempting to draw comparisons between different standardized instruments, the GHQ 12 and De Jong Gierveld Loneliness Scale being prime examples.
 These two scales offer insight into psychological distress and loneliness, respectively.
-Yet, their unique set of items can make it challenging to harmonize and compare their individual results.
+Yet, their unique set of items can make it challenging to harmonise and compare their individual results.

 {{< youtube cEZppTBj1NI >}}